A MUST-DO HIGH COUNTRY ADVENTURE!

 Day 5 – High Ride

 Get ready for a good day of horseback riding – following switchbacks in the high country as we follow Tobacco Valley to Dobrota Creek, climbing from the valley floor over the Continental Divide.
 Lunch on the Divide will give us our first look at Scapegoat Mountain and provide spectacular close-ups of glaciers and the glacier lilies blooming as winter snow relinquishes its icy grip.
-We will ride down to the base of Scapegoat to our camp at Half Moon Park.
+We will ride down to the base of Scapegoat to our camp at the Green Fork.
 Your camera will be busy today, with spectacular scenery and a good chance for seeing mountain goats on Scapegoat Mountain.

 Day 6 – Explore Scapegoat

 We take our final horseback trail ride, down the Chaps Gap trail, past Heart Lake and back to Indian Meadows trailhead.
+Or it may end up out at the Benchmark Trailhead too.
 We will have a renewed spirit and strong memories as we trade our saddles for a seat in a vehicle.
 What an adventure holiday – wilderness travel, sights and sounds that reinforce the memory of a wonderful adventure travel trip!

 - Warm hat that covers ears